MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

   An alternative workflow is that if you have not yet accepted the SQL Server database engine licensing agreement, setup detects the mssql-mlservices packages and prompts for EULA acceptance when `mssql-conf setup` is run.
 For more information about EULA parameters, see [Configure SQL Server with the mssql-conf tool](sql-server-linux-configure-mssql-conf.md#mlservices-eula).

-3. For R feature integration only, set the **MKL_CBWR** environment variable to [ensure consistent output](https://software.intel.com/articles/introduction-to-the-conditional-numerical-reproducibility-cnr) from Intel Math Kernal Library (MKL) calculations.
+3. For R feature integration only, set the **MKL_CBWR** environment variable to [ensure consistent output](https://software.intel.com/articles/introduction-to-the-conditional-numerical-reproducibility-cnr) from Intel Math Kernel Library (MKL) calculations.

   Edit or create a file named **.bash_profile** in your user home directory, adding he line `export MKL_CBWR="AUTO"` to the file.